StevenMayher/432-2022/quiz/quiz2/README.md

 # The Quiz has been graded.

 - An [answer sketch for Quiz 2 is available now](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz2/432_quiz2sketch_2022.pdf).
 This document includes details on how each question was graded.
-- Dr. Love will email you your grades on Quiz 2 as soon as possible.
+- Dr. Love emailed you your grades on Quiz 2 on Wednesday evening, 2022-04-20.
 - Almost everyone did well on the Quiz.
 Nearly all scores were between 70 and 100 out of 100 points, and the median was 84.

 ## There was a typo in Question 27